sel0nidas/izlebirlikte-old/README.md

 npm install socket.io
 ```

-after that you can easily use the app with that code to run in terminal/cmd
+after that you can easily use the app with that code to run in terminal/cmd (at first, you must indicate the directory with cd command )

-``node app.js`` (you must emphasize the directory with cd command)
+``node app.js``

 open this URL ----> ``localhost:3000``